-In the poem "The Pumpkin" by 19th-century poet John Greenleaf Whittier, the tradition of Thanksgiving is described as a time of remembrance and return, a celebration of abundance, both of sustenance and of love, at a family gathering.
-The poet depicts the scene sensually, packing each line with the fruits of a healthy harvest and the warmth of a kitchen sweet from baking.
-By the end of the poem, the words achieve an almost too-full splendor:
+In the poem "The Pumpkin" by 19th-century poet John Greenleaf Whittier, Thanksgiving is described as a time of remembrance and return, a celebration of abundance at a family gathering.
+The poet depicts the scene in vivid detail, describing the fruits of a healthy harvest and the warmth of a kitchen sweet from baking.
+By the end of the poem, the speaker himself is overwhelmed by the splendor of the scene:

 And the prayer, which my mouth is too full to express,